sankalp1999/Handpicked-by-Haiku-for-You/README.md

 # Handpicked by Haiku for You

+You can try out Handpicked by Haiku for You at [https://handpicked-by-haiku-for-you.onrender.com/](https://handpicked-by-haiku-for-you.onrender.com/).

-Handpicked by Haiku for You is a web application that generates personalized recommendations and visualizations based on user input.
-It leverages the power of AI to create engaging and informative content tailored to the user's preferences.
+Handpicked by Haiku for You is a 2 page flask app that generates personalized recommendations and visualizations based on user input.
+It leverages the knowledge base of Claude Haiku to create engaging and informative content tailored to the user's preferences.

+I structure the outputs by providing with few shot examples in the system prompt.

+I made the prompt mainly via chatting with Claude Opus and using the [metaprompt notebook](https://colab.research.google.com/drive/1SoAajN8CBYTl79VyTwxtxncfCWlHlyy9).

+The diagrams are rendered using [mermaid](https://mermaid.js.org/) and [markmap](https://markmap.js.org/)

 ## Features

-- **Personalized Recommendations**: Enter your favorite items (e.g., movies, books, songs) and get personalized recommendations in the form of a visually appealing Mermaid flowchart diagram.
+- **Personalized Recommendations**: Enter your favorite items (e.g., movies, books, songs) and get personalized recommendations in the form of a visually appealing Mermaid flowchart diagram
-- **Markmap Visualizations**: Generate interactive and dynamic mindmaps based on your queries using the Markmap feature.
+- **Markmap Visualizations**: Generate interactive and dynamic mindmaps based on your queries using the Markmap feature
 - **Flexible Input**: Combine different types of items (e.g., books and songs) to get cross-domain recommendations.
 - **Targeted Recommendations**: Specify the type of recommendations you're looking for (e.g., movies, restaurants) to get more focused results.
 - **Download Options**: Easily download the generated Mermaid diagrams and Markmap visualizations as high-quality images.

-## Live Demo

-Check out the live demo of Handpicked by Haiku for You at [https://handpicked-by-haiku-for-you.onrender.com/](https://handpicked-by-haiku-for-you.onrender.com/).

 ## Setup and Installation